andyinthecloud/mashupmedia/README.md

 ## Photos
 ![Mashup Media - music home page](src/misc/screehshots/photo-photos.png)
-Photos are grouped in libraries and albums.
+Photos are grouped in albums and managed in libraries.
 Mashup Media compresses your photos to web friendly files to save bandwidth but provides a link to the original image.

 ## Why choose Mashup Media
 ---